Singer Yamir Robinson, known as "el Teacher" from Kola Loka, has passed away

 Yamir Robinson Puente was one of the original members of Kola Loka.

-The group was founded in 2001 in Tercer Frente, Santiago de Cuba, as a trio consisting of brothers Yasser and Yamir Robinson Puente, alongside Ángel Torres Callard, known as "Angelón".
+The group was formed in 2001 in Tercer Frente, Santiago de Cuba, as a trio consisting of brothers Yasser and Yamir Robinson Puente, along with Ángel Torres Callard, known as "Angelón".

-Among the most recognized hits of the group are "No me da mi gana americana," "La estafa del babalao," "Terremoto" featuring Pánfilo, "El Indio," and "Booty grande."
+Among the most recognized successes of the group are "No me da mi gana americana," "La estafa del babalao," "Terremoto" featuring Pánfilo, "El Indio," and "Booty grande."

-Over time, the project solidified as a duo between Yasser and Angelón.
+Over time, the project became established as a duo between Yasser and Angelón.

-Yamir left the main band in 2013 and formed "La Pandemia."
-When asked a few years ago about Yamir's departure from the group, Yasser clarified that there were no issues between them; he simply wanted to pursue his own project.
+Yamir distanced himself from the main group in 2013 and formed "La Pandemia."
+When Yasser was asked a few years ago about the reason for Yamir's departure from the band, he clarified that there were no issues between them; Yamir simply wanted to pursue his own project.

 Currently, Yasser and Angelón are based in Miami, where they remain active.